Submitted by Suraya Dewing on Friday 26 February 2021

 All too often someone giving feedback feels caught between trying not to dishearten the writer and being honest.
 If the reader has undertaken to give feedback as a friend, the relationship becomes even more fraught.

-However, if all aspiring writers receive is praise without helpful suggestions for improvement those writers will never work on areas to improve.
+However, if aspiring writers only receive praise without helpful suggestions for improvement those writers will never know what they can do to improve.
 They won't know what they don't know.
-The point of overly careful feedback can be completely missed or misunderstood by the writer.

 Submitted by Suraya Dewing on Thursday 28 January 2021